gitlabhq/gitlabhq/doc/ci/environments.md

 prepend environment name with a word, followed by a `/`, and finally the branch name, which is automatically defined by the `CI_COMMIT_REF_NAME` variable.

-In short, environments that are named like `type/foo` are presented under a group named `type`.
+In short, environments that are named like `type/foo` are all presented under the same group, named `type`.

 In our [minimal example](#example-configuration), we named the environments `review/$CI_COMMIT_REF_NAME` where `$CI_COMMIT_REF_NAME` is the branch name.
 Here is a snippet of the example: